-FLORAL DIVISION-
+FLORAL EXHIBITS-

-Junior (7-13)

-Senior (14-18)
+CLASSES Junior (7-13) Senior (14-18)

-- a.
-A member may enter as many floral exhibits per class as they want - b.
-Foliage is allowed in arrangement class. - c.
-Horticultural entries must be grown and collected, rather than purchased and shown in appropriate container. - d.
-It is suggested to those exhibiting that they replace wilted flowers each day with fresh ones so that our show will be attractive for the entire fair. - e.
-Information about exhibiting can be found at www.ksre.ksu.edu/bookstore/pubs/4H826.pdf
+- Read the 4H general rules a. - A member may enter as many floral exhibits per class as b. they want - Foliage is allowed in arrangement class. c. - Horticultural entries must be grown and collected, rather d. than purchased and shown in appropriate container. - It is suggested to those exhibiting that they replace wilte. ed flowers each day with fresh ones so that our show will be attractive for the entire fair. - f.
+Information about exhibiting can be found at www.ksre.ksu.edu/bookstore/pubs/4H826.pdf - Members are encouraged to exhibit flowers in disposag. ble containers.
+If non-disposable containers are used the container needs to be marked or labeled with your name.

 - 235. Garden Flower, single stem, annual

 - 236. Garden flower, single stem, perennial

 - 237. Flower arrangement, fresh flowers

 - 238. Dried Flower Arrangement, no fabric or plastic material allowed.
+Materials must be grown by the exhibitor.

 - 239. Horticulture Notebooks

-- Shall consist of a notebook or three ring binder of written narrative describing a horticulture project such as a landscape design, landscape installation, law renovation, water garden, flower garden, vegetable garden, lawn mowing service, landscape maintenance business, farmer's market business, or other horticultural project.
-4-hers are encouraged to include photographs, illustrations and/or landscape drawings that help explain work done by the member.
+Shall consist of a notebook or three ring binder of written narrative describing a horticulture project such as a landscape design, landscape installation, lawn renovation, water garden, flower garden, vegetable garden, lawn mowing service, landscape maintenance business, farmer's market business, or other horticultural project.
+4-H'ers are encouraged to include photographs, illustrations and/or landscape drawings that help explain work done by the member.
 Photos taken from the same location before, during and after the completion of the project are particularly helpful.
 Exhibitor may enter one horticulture notebook.
 Horticulture notebook scoring is based on the following criteria: organization and General Appearance (neat, includes title page and table of contents, original, creative, etc.) 20%, Narrative (including goals, successes, failures, etc.) 40%, General Content (subject matter, photos, maps, knowledge gained, etc.) 40%

-- a.
-Products exhibited in this division must have been grown by the 4H member in the previous year, with the exception of soybean and edible field bean seed.